SGShuman/review_week_4/README.md

 So we have a sales database, and a sales table inside that database.
 We also have a file called sales.sql that creates the table and inserts data into it.

-Now, start psql again inside the sales DATABASE:
+Now, start psql again inside the sales database:
 ```python
 psql sales
 ```

  and try answer these questions.

  I'll do my best to explain window functions.
-I learned it from <a href=http://www.postgresql.org/docs/9.1/static/tutorial-window.html> here <\a> so you can follow along.
+I learned it from <a href=http://www.postgresql.org/docs/9.1/static/tutorial-window.html> here </a> so you can follow along.

 ### Questions